neikei/vagrant-debian-ansible-lemp/README.md

 Check the config.yaml if you want to modify public_ip, vmname, servername and projectname.

+### Project switcher

+The config.yaml can be used as project switcher.

+1. Change the use parameter to match the needed project identifier
+2. Trigger the vagrant provisioning again with 'vagrant reload && vagrant provision'

 ## Changelog
 14 March 2017
  - Added hostmanger for local hostfile management